 Oregon Revised Statute (ORS) 696.020: A license is required to conduct professional real estate activity, including advertising.
 License law statutes and rules apply to personal transactions by licensees.

-Oregon Revised Statute (ORS) 696.020 prohibits engaging in, among other things, advertising real property without having a valid real estate license.
+Oregon Revised Statute (ORS) 696.020 prohibits engaging in, among other things, advertising real property on behalf of another without having a valid real estate license.
 At first blush, this provision of state law would seem to affect real estate licensees very little.
 The statute, however, can cause considerable trouble if you miss a license renewal or change offices.
 If you miss a renewal, or if there is a gap between when your license is turned in and re-issued when changing offices, you become an unlicensed person until your license is re-issued.
 If you have any ads running or otherwise hold yourself out as an agent during that unlicensed period, you will have violated ORS 696.020.
 Your own ads can become evidence of unlicensed real estate activity.

 Back to Top